 Keynote with şÚÁĎÉç's CEO, Dr. Rajeeb Hazra

 At QWC 2024, şÚÁĎÉçâs President & CEO, Dr. Rajeeb âRajâ Hazra, took the stage to showcase our commitment to advancing quantum technologies through the unveiling of our roadmap to universal, fully fault-tolerant quantum computing by the end of this decade.
-This year at QWC 2025, join Raj on the main stage to discover the progress weâve made over the last year in advancing quantum computing on both commercial and technical fronts and be the first to hear exciting insights on whatâs to come from şÚÁĎÉç.
+This year at QWC 2025, Raj shared the progress weâve made over the last year in advancing quantum computing on both commercial and technical fronts and exciting insights on whatâs to come from şÚÁĎÉç. .

 Panel Session:Â Policy Priorities for Responsible Quantum and AI